ARM-software/lavatube/README.md

 LAVATUBE_EXTERNAL_MEMORY set it to 1 to experiment with replacing your GPU host memory allocations with external memory allocations.

-LAVATUBE_VIRTUAL_QUEUES if set to 1 will enable a virtualized memory system with only one graphics queue family containing two queues.
-If the host system does not support two queues, work for the second queue will be passed to the first queue.
+LAVATUBE_VIRTUAL_QUEUES if set to more than zero will enable a virtualized memory system with only one graphics queue family containing the given number of virtual queues.
+If the host system does not support this number of queues, work for the excess queues will be passed to the least used queue.
 All other queue families and queues will be hidden.

 Further reading